kora-projects/kora-docs/mkdocs/blog/en/kora-observability.md

 Framework-level observation abstractions help centralize this correctness.

-## Always Closing the Observation Is a Hidden Correctness Rule
+## Always Closing the Observation Is a Hidden Correctness Rule { #closing-observation }

 Conceptually, instrumentation does: